Scratch Sensor - the Android Smartphone as a DAQ module

 Connections between Scratch and other programs are made using the Scratch networking protocol.
 With this feature turned on, Scratch automatically sends all broadcasts and values of global variables out to any program connected to it.
 That program can also send broadcasts and global variables into Scratch.
 The Scratch Sensor is an Android app that uses the Scratch networking protocol to turn the Android Smartphone into a DAQ module and sends its accelerometer and compass sensor information and broadcast two states (jump and walk) to Scratch.

-Please use Scratch version 1.4 or later and familiarise yourself with the Scratch program before proceeding.
+Please use Scratch version 1.4 only and familiarise yourself with the Scratch program before proceeding.

 - Download Scratch Sensor from the Android Market.

 - Download the example Scratch project.